Ex1st-UX/younote/README.md

-# younote
+# What is it ?
 youNote is crossplatform casul ToDo application

+# What is stack?

+Backend: Laravel
+Frontend: Native JS, jQuery
+Webserver: Docker, Apache + Nginx

-just visit to use https://website.ru
+just visit to use http://195.80.50.193/